HuwCampbell/HuwCampbell.github.io/resume.markdown

   facilitate propagating cell tower data at rates higher than 200 gigabytes per hour.
 Consumed and processed this data with a custom, high capacity Spark streaming application.
-- Kafka streaming and Snowflake database solutions for a banking client
+- Kafka streaming and Snowflake database solutions for a small bank.<br>
+  My work was to integrate and support Kafka workflows from On-Prem to Cloud;
+  supplementing this work with Data Science consulting which allowed for fluid assistance to their customers.
-- Education and Training
+- Education and Training<br>
+  I enjoy facilitating learning amongst our teams and have run Haskell and Functional Programming workshops numerous times for my colleagues.

 **Machine Learning Researcher / Data Scientist**, Ambiata ( March 2014 – August 2018 )